leomorelli/scGET/readme.md

 make
 make install
 ```
-4. `scatACC` repository must be cloned from github:
+4. `scatACC` repository should be automatically retrieved within the current repository, otherwise it must be cloned from github:
 ```
 git clone https://github.com/dawe/scatACC.git
 ```